 (i) Comment periods.
 A public notice must indicate the public comment period on the proposed action.
-Unless otherwise specified in this chapter, the public comment period must be at least thirty days.
+Unless otherwise specified in this chapter, the public comment period must be at least 30 days.
 Ecology may extend the public comment period, as appropriate.

 (ii) Public meetings.
-During any comment period announced by a public notice issued under this chapter, if ten or more persons request a public meeting on the subject of the public notice, Ecology will hold a public meeting for the purpose of receiving comments.
+During any comment period announced by a public notice issued under this chapter, if 10 or more persons request a public meeting on the subject of the public notice, ecology will hold a public meeting for the purpose of receiving comments.

 (c) Consolidating notice and comment opportunities.
-Whenever reasonable, Ecology will consolidate public notice required under this chapter with notice and comment opportunities required under other laws and regulations.
+Whenever reasonable, ecology will consolidate public notice required under this chapter with notice and comment opportunities required under other laws and regulations.

 (d) Site-specific risk assessment.
 For public notices describing cleanup plans that use site-specific risk assessment or would restrict future site or resource use, the public notice must specifically identify the restrictions and invite comments on these elements of the cleanup plan.
 This notice must also include a statement indicating the availability of public participation grants.

 (3) Additional opportunities.
-To promote effective and meaningful public participation, Ecology may provide or require public participation opportunities in addition to those specifically required under this chapter.
-In making this determination, Ecology may consider:
+To promote effective and meaningful public participation, ecology may provide or require public participation opportunities in addition to those specifically required under this chapter.
+In making this determination, ecology may consider:

 (a) Known or potential risks to human health and the environment that could be avoided or reduced by providing information to the public;